Oatmeal Breakfast Casserole with Blueberries, Maple & Almonds is packed with flavour and nutrition. This can easily be made gluten and dairy free too.

 How are you going to make your weekday mornings easier?
 Having breakfast waiting for you is a great way to save precious time, and ensure you and your family get off to a great, healthy start.

 Be sure to sign up for my WEEKLY NEWSLETTER so you never miss a recipe.
-Get a copy of my FREE ebook for signing up.
+Grab your FREE printable too.

 Oatmeal Breakfast Casserole with Blueberries, Maple & Almonds